pmichaillat/unemployment/syllabus.md

 + Slide 4 – Overview of what you have so far: data & model & code & other ideas
 + Slide 5 – Existing & projected hurdles & next steps

 It is fine to propose several possible research questions if you are unsure.
-Presentation slides must be written in LaTeX and compiled to a PDF.
-Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before the presentation.
+Presentation slides must be [written in LaTeX](#latex-resources) and compiled to a PDF.
+Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before noon on the day of the presentation.

 #### Presentation format: early results